selkamand/d3snips/Readme.md

 Get javascript imports and es6 modules working using webpack and babel.

+1. Run `npm init -y` to initialise your project
+2. Run `npm install webpack webpack-cli --save-dev`
+3. Install any other dependencies you want (e.g. `npm install d3`)
-1. Install webpack extension for vscode
+4. Install webpack extension for vscode if you dont already have it
-2. Run: Create webpack.
+5. Run: Create webpack.
 Should create a webpack.config.js file
-3. Edit webpadk.config.js and set the entrypoint.
+6. Edit webpadk.config.js and set the entrypoint.
 If your using an index.js entrypoint, set it to:
    `entry: path.join(__dirname, "index"),`
-4. Edit your packages.json and ensure `"main": "index.js"` and **build** is set to "webpack" (see below)
+7. Edit your packages.json and ensure `"main": "index.js"` and **build** is set to "webpack" (see below)

 ```
 "scripts": {